Previous Topic

 Objective means the objective of the Active Investor Plus visa as set out in BN1 of the Immigration New Zealand Instructions for the Active Investor Plus visa.

-Principles means the principles for assessing whether direct investments or managed funds are acceptable investments, being an investment:
+Principles means the principles for assessing whether direct investments or managed funds are acceptable investments, being investments that:

-a. is into legitimate Investee Entities or managed funds and proper verification is conducted to ensure this1; and
+2. is into legitimate Investee Entities or managed funds and proper verification is conducted to ensure this1;

-b. does not prejudice New Zealand’s reputation as a responsible member of the world community.
+3. does not prejudice New Zealand’s reputation as a responsible member of the world community2.

 Provider of a discretionary investment management service has the meaning given to it in the FMCA.